Franco-Prussian War: Surrender of Metz

 Bazaine, a well-known Bonapartist, at this time allowed himself to be carried away by illusory plans for a political role in France.
-Unconventional military plans were put forth, by which the Germans would allow the army under Bazaine's command to withdraw from the fortress of Metz to retreat to the south of France, where it would remain until the German armies captured Paris, eliminated the political usurpers and made room for the legitimate imperial authorities with the support of Bazaine's army.
+Unconventional military plans were put forth (by which the Germans would allow the army under Bazaine's command to withdraw from the fortress of Metz to retreat to the south of France, where it would remain until the German armies captured Paris) which were to eliminate the political usurpers and make room for the legitimate imperial authorities with the support of Bazaine's army.
 Even ignoring moral issues and potential public outcry, this plan seems completely unrealistic.
 Bismarck and Moltke answered Bazaine's offer of "cooperation" against the "republican menace" with an indifferent shrug.
 The German press, undoubtedly at the instigation of Bismarck, widely covered this topic, and reported the details of Bazaine's negotiations.
 The French press could only remain completely silent on this issue.
 With whom Bazaine negotiated still raises questions among historians.
 "For a decade, the French were considered him (M. Edmond Regnier) a sinister figure, almost certainly an agent of Bismarck.
 They would have been more justified in thinking him a buffoon".
 Undoubtedly, the politically motivated actions of Commander Bazaine led to the passivity of the encircled army at Metz and contributed to the defeat of not only this army, but the country as a whole.
 Bazaine's army surrendered on 26 October.
 173,000 people surrendered, with the Prussians capturing the huge amount of military equipment located in Metz.
 After the war, Marshal Bazaine was convicted by a French military court.